crate/cratedb-examples/by-language/r/README.md

 ## About

-The file `basic.r` includes a basic example program that uses the R [RPostgreSQL] package, the canonical database interface and 'PostgreSQL' driver for 'R', to connect to CrateDB.
+The files `basic_rpostgres.r` and `basic_rpostgresql.r` include basic example programs that use the R packages [RPostgres] resp.
+[RPostgreSQL], the canonical database interfaces and 'PostgreSQL' drivers for 'R', to connect to CrateDB.

 ## Usage